International Graduate Student Scholarship

-Potential applicants will need to contact one or more prospective advisors at BMI to discuss possibilities.
-In order to qualify, applications for study must be made to the Psychology, Neuroscience, Medical Biophysics, or another graduate program within this year.
+Potential applicants needed to contact one or more prospective advisors at BMI to discuss possibilities.
+In order to qualify, applications for study were made to the Psychology, Neuroscience, Medical Biophysics, or another graduate program within this year.

-Students from outside Canada will be eligible to apply for one of four Western International Graduate Student Awards at a maximum individual value of $15,000 per year (up to 2 years for Masters program and up to 4 years for PhD program).
-This scholarship is available to students supervised by a Principal Investigator at the Brain and Mind Institute.
-Students should discuss nomination for this scholarship with their potential supervisor.
+Students from outside Canada were eligible to apply for one of four Western International Graduate Student Awards at a maximum individual value of $15,000 per year (up to 2 years for Masters program and up to 4 years for

-To apply, the nominating BMI supervisor must submit the following items by email to the IGSS Review Committee at firstname.lastname@example.org:
+To apply, the nominating BMI supervisor submitted the following items by email to the IGSS Review Committee at firstname.lastname@example.org:

 1) student name